BiondaR/not-just-timeseries/README.md

 - **One package, one job.** Each repo does a single thing well instead of one monolith trying to satisfy every dependency at once.
 - **Consistent API.** Where it makes sense, packages follow an sklearn-style `fit` / `transform` / `fit_transform` interface, so they compose naturally in pipelines.
 - **Isolated environments.** Conflicting dependencies (`sktime`, `aeon`, `tslearn`, etc.) are the reason these live in separate repos rather than separate modules of one package.
-- **Data-agnostic where possible.** Time series first, but built to not slam the door on other data types.
+- **Data-agnostic where possible.** Time series first, but built to admit other data types when possible.

 ---